habitat-sh/habitat/BUILDER_DEV.md

 ## Create Builder encryption key pair
 If you haven't already done this earlier, you'll need to create a key pair for builder to encrypt credentials.
 Do this via the `hab user key generate bldr` command.
-This will generate a key pair with the prefix `bldr` in your current directory.
+This will generate a key pair with the prefix `bldr` in your local `hab/cache/keys` directory.
 Copy the key pair over to some location that is accessible by the running services.
 You will need to specify that location in the config files below.

 ## Create configuration files